• Skip to primary navigation

 Notes:

-Cake Pans: For this recipe, I used three 6-inch cake pans, but you could also use two 8-inch or two 9-inch cake pans (the baking time may be different).
+Cake Pans: For this recipe I used three 6-inch cake pans.
 Prepare each cake pan by lining them with parchment paper and then non-stick spray.

-Chocolate Ganche: Do not make the chocolate ganache until you are ready to assemble the cake.
+Chocolate Ganache: Do not make the chocolate ganache until you are ready to assemble the cake.
 If you make it too soon, it can become too thick.

 Crumb Coat: This is where we add a thin layer of frosting on the cake in order to catch the crumbs and keeps them secure.
 You’ll want to chill the cake in the refrigerator or freezer for 10 minutes after the crumb coat has been put on before the final frosting layer.